dianaefimova/Edu-hub/README.md

 This project is developed as part of a **group collaboration**.
 The backend is implemented using Java Spring Boot, with RESTful API integration connecting to a TypeScript React-based frontend.

+The web platform can be viewd at https://eduhub-pakki.web.app/

+with test credentials:

+email: test@example.com

+password: test123

 ## Features

 ### Curriculum and Degree Management